 The below details the Fallout New Vegas DLC release order based on Xbox 360 release dates as this was the first platform of release for DLCs where there was a staggered release on game platforms.
 While this might appear as the intended order for players to complete the DLC content and is a viable default option many in the community have developed their own preferred Fallout New Vegas DLC chronological order for various reasons that are explored below.

 Note that players are free to play the new Vegas DLC in order of your own choice with each serves mostly as a stand alone story with minor subtle references between each other and broader core storyline events.
 The Fallout New Vegas addons were released in the following release order:

 - Honest Hearts (May 2011)

 - Old World Blues (July 2011)

 - Gun Runners’ Arsenal Item Pack (September 2011)

-Despite the Fallout New Vegas DLC release order dates above the recommended order to complete the Fallout New Vegas DLC of play that many in the community recommend is:
+Despite the Fallout New Vegas DLC release order dates above the recommended order to complete the order to play New Vegas DLC that many in the community recommend is:

 - Honest Hearts

 - Dead Money

 - Lonesome Road